mungobungo/deep/README.md

 Lesson 1 : Env, frameworks, tools

+    What frameworks to use?
+    Whow numpy is different from tensorflow?
+    Wwhat keras is?
+    Do we need to know python?
+    What is anaconda?
+    Wwhat is venv?
+    How to setup python packages?
+    Will it work on windows?
+    Do we need gpu?
+    How to deal with python notebooks?

 Lesson 2 : Stealing from google, transfer learning

 Lesson 3 : Handcrafting networks, architecture